mtrevisan/Boxon/README.md

 <br/>

-The `MessageParser` is also used to encode a message (_NOTE: this feature will be moved in the future!_).
+The `Parser` is also used to encode a message.

 <br/>